Pictured doing its signature 'hushing' pose

-Jack "the Snack" Stefanoni
+Jack "The Snack" Stefanoni

 Some biologists speculate that the entire local ecosystem in which 111-3L is found feeds off the rhythms it creates, however reported sightings of this specimen also describe gradually increasing wind speeds, boulders exploding into shrapnel, fully grown trees splitting down the middle, and deer levitating miles off the ground when "the snack" gets into the pocket.
 111-3L is often described as a more effective drummer with just a kick and a snare than most are with an additional three tom-toms.